maya-nachiappan/check-job-eligibility/README.md

-This is program to check if an applicant is eligible for a job based on their citizenship status, degree and years of experience.
+This is program that checks if an applicant is eligible for a job based on their citizenship status, degree and years of experience.
 The program uses bool variables to check if each condition is true, inside an eligibility function.